Hybrid III-V/Silicon Quantum Photonic Device Generating Broadband Entangled Photon Pairs: Working principle and design

 \section{Working principle and design}

-The working principle of our hybrid device is sketched in Fig. \ref{fig:coupling_sections}a: photon pairs, generated upon optical pumping in an AlGaAs waveguide (shown in shades of grey) are transferred to the SOI circuitry (blue) by evanescent coupling, preserving the properties of the produced quantum state.
+The working principle of our hybrid device is sketched in Fig. \ref{fig:coupling_sections}a: photon pairs, generated upon optical pumping in an AlGaAs waveguide (shown in shades of gray) are transferred to the SOI circuitry (blue) by evanescent coupling, preserving the properties of the produced quantum state.
 We describe below the various components of this hybrid device successively: the AlGaAs parametric source, the SOI circuitry and the coupling scheme.

 The AlGaAs source is a nano-fabricated waveguide generating bi-photon states via spontaneous parametric down-conversion (SPDC): a pump beam at frequency $\omega_p$ is coupled into the waveguide and undergoes a down-conversion process producing pairs of photons at frequencies $\omega_s$ and $\omega_i$, such that $\omega_p=\omega_s+\omega_i$ for energy conservation.
-Bragg mirrors, obtained by tuning the aluminium concentration of the different AlGaAs layers, provide both a photonic bandgap confinement for the pump in the near-infrared range (NIR, $\sim775$ nm) and total internal confinement for the produced photons in the telecom range ($\sim1550$ nm) \cite{BRW_Original,Review_Feli}.
+Bragg mirrors, obtained by tuning the aluminum concentration of the different AlGaAs layers, provide both a photonic bandgap confinement for the pump in the near-infrared range (NIR, $\sim775$ nm) and total internal confinement for the produced photons in the telecom range ($\sim1550$ nm) \cite{BRW_Original,Review_Feli}.
 Therefore, the pump and SPDC modes are characterized by different dispersion curves, allowing the phase-matching condition to be satisfied in the spectral range of interest.
 The source is designed to optimize the nonlinear conversion efficiency for two phase-matching processes: type 0 SPDC, where a TM polarized pump beam generates TM polarized photons, and type 2, where a TE pump beam generates orthogonally polarized photons.
-The structure, grown by molecular beam epitaxy on a GaAs substrate, features a 364 nm-thick core made of Al$_{0.45}$Ga$_{0.55}$As sandwiched between the two Bragg mirrors, consisting of alternating 116 nm-thick Al$_{0.25}$Ga$_{0.75}$As layers and 280 nm-thick Al$_{0.2}$Ga$_{0.8}$As layers.
+The structure, grown by molecular beam epitaxy on a GaAs substrate, features a 364 nm-thick core made of Al$_{0.45}$Ga$_{0.55}$As sandwiched between the two Bragg mirrors.
+The latter consist of alternating 116 nm-thick Al$_{0.25}$Ga$_{0.75}$As layers and 280 nm-thick Al$_{0.8}$Ga$_{0.2}$As layers, these parameters being chosen to maximize the nonlinear integral overlap of the parametric process.
 The mirrors are asymmetric: 2 pairs of layers are used on the side that will be subsequently bonded to the SOI structure, and 6 pairs on the other side; this ensures a good mode confinement -- no relevant reduction is observed compared to a symmetric \mbox{structure --,} while resulting more suited to hybridization, as detailed below.